 I found that adding agua de sandia balances the spicy tequila and ginger beer quite nicely.
-The sweet agua de sandia is freshly made and perfect for a summer gathering and festive for a Memorial Day celebration.
-Make a large batch for the kids, and use it as a mixer for this unforgettable cocktail.
+The sweet watermelon agua fresca is freshly made and perfect for a summer gathering.
+Make a large batch for the kids, and use it as a mixer for this unforgettable watermelon cocktail.

 Sandia Burro (Watermelon Mexican Mule)

 - watermelon wedges